particle-iot/device-os/README.md

    Click OK and a component named "CDT GNU Cross Development Tools" will appear, check it, then click the Next button and follow the installation instructions.

-6. Follow the screenshots in the folder "eclipse_marvin_setup"(Steps: 1 to 30)
+6. Follow the screenshots in the folder "eclipse_core-firmware_setup"(Steps: 1 to 30)
    PS: The screenshots are not available within the GIT project(probably need to be put in Dropbox).

 7. Important Project Settings when building for various platforms/boards: